 Hand made books for photographers

 “A super fun few half days under the guidance of Lizzie and Alex who led the group through everything one needs to complete your first hard-backed, concertina book - from links to where to purchase all the required materials, to a significant online pre-recorded video resource which takes you step-by-step through every detailed aspect of making your first book.
 Alex and Lizzie go through all the necessary detail again during the 2 half days and were forever supportive and encouraging, including presenting ideas about how to choose and sequence images for your book.
-A hugely enjoyable few days with a great sense of accomplishment which can repeated time and time again.”
+A hugely enjoyable few days with a great sense of accomplishment which can be repeated time and time again.”

 Whilst producing a single print is incredibly gratifying, creating a series of prints is even more rewarding.
 Creating a hand-made book is a wonderful and relatively inexpensive way of displaying your work.
 I'm now delighted to be running book making courses with my friend and colleage Alex Hare.
-Course 1 covers an introduction to some of the types of books you can make and then we cover the steps required to make a concertina book with hard covers.
+Course 1 covers an introduction to some of the types of books you can make and then we cover the steps required to make a concertina (or accordion) book with hard covers.
 For this course we will be sticking our photographs into the book, with our pages made from watercolour paper, rather making the pages about of pre-printed inkjet paper.
 However, we are going to run a second course that will cover how to create templates to allow you to print direct; as well as covering how to make a Japanese stab bound book.

 If you don’t have the kit yet, don't worry.
 As part of the course fee, you receive a free kit list (and links to buy items).
 Once your kit arrives you are ready to attend a course!

 You will also receive supporting documentation and free access to a complete video tutorial on book making.
 This video is your companion to the workshop and demonstrates the whole process and all the techniques so you can refer back to it at any stage you need to.